01binary/zeroweb/src/articles/kalman-filter.md

 ## system identification

-You can come up with the system model by analyzing the system (as we did in the overly simplified examples of a vehicle and PWM-controlled motor in [why predict?](#why-predict) section earlier), or by using [system identification](https://www.mathworks.com/products/sysid.html).
+The system model can be derived by analyzing the system (as we did in the overly simplified examples of a vehicle and PWM-controlled motor in [why predict?](#why-predict) section earlier), or by using [system identification](https://www.mathworks.com/products/sysid.html).

-A system identification algorithm tries to guess the system model given system input and output tracked over time.
+> A system identification algorithm tries to guess the system model given system input and output tracked over time.

-In the following video we'll look at identifying a system by using a [linear state-space model](https://www.mathworks.com/help/control/ref/ss.html) in Matlab because it's simple and provides great estimates:
+In the following video we'll identifying a system by using a [discrete linear state-space model](https://www.mathworks.com/help/control/ref/ss.html) in Matlab because it's simple and provides great estimates:

 `youtube:https://www.youtube.com/embed/D8Q-FoiqhiA`